jonbhanson/flutter_native_splash/README.md

     # App icon background color.
     #icon_background_color: "#111111"

+    # The branding property allows you to specify an image used as branding in the splash screen.
+    #branding: assets/dart.png

-    # The image_dark parameter and icon_background_color_dark set the image and icon background
+    # The image_dark, color_dark, icon_background_color_dark, and branding_dark set values that
-    # color when the device is in dark mode.
+    # apply when the device is in dark mode.
 If they are not specified, the app will use the
     # parameters from above.
     #image_dark: assets/android12splash-invert.png
     #color_dark: "#042a49"